 For individuals looking to immigrate to Canada under a passive investment plan there is the Quebec Investor Program.
 This program requires qualifying individuals with business experience to loan the Canadian or Quebec government money on an interest free basis prior to obtaining their Canadian permanent residency.

 For businesspeople investing in a business that will employ Canadians and wish to start work as soon as possible there are several options for obtaining work permits if a significant benefit to Canada can be show.

-We provide preliminary advice and referrals for client’s starting their businesses on such issues as taxes, business premises, incorporation, customs and insurance.
+Our Immigration Lawyer provides preliminary advice and referrals for client’s starting their businesses on such issues as taxes, business premises, incorporation, customs and insurance.

 Manitoba Business Investor Stream

 The Business Investor Stream is aimed at qualified international business investors and entrepreneurs.
 Candidates are initially issued with a temporary work permit, and must have the intent and ability to start or purchase a business in Manitoba within two years of arrival.
 The stream abolishes a previous requirement for a $100,000 deposit with the Manitoba government.
 There are pathways for entrepreneurs and for farm investors.

 a) Entrepreneur Pathway

 For applicants wanting to open a business in Manitoba.
 Candidates are initially issued with a temporary work permit.
 They are nominated for permanent residence after establishing a business meeting the conditions of a Business Performance Agreement.
 Priority is given to candidates starting businesses outside Winnipeg.